linkspreed/Streamvalley/Special_Works.md

+### 01.06.2023 (announcement Streamvalley)
+- 🚀 Exciting news, folks! 🔥 We're currently in the works of version 3.0.1 for Streamvalley 🎉 Stay tuned for the latest updates and improvements on our platform. 🤔 What features are you looking forward to the most?
+Share with us below! #Streamvalley #SoftwareUpdate #ExcitingNews

 ### 09.05.2023 (announcement Streamvalley)
 - 🎉 Exciting news, folks!
 Our team just released Version 3.0 for Streamvalley!
 We've got some tweaks left, but all the new features are up and running!
 Check out the patch notes and documentation on our Github! 🔥 What's your favorite new feature so far? #Streamvalley #newrelease 🚀